Quantum Cheshire Cats: Cheshire Cats

-Suppose we place a polarisation detector in arm 2.
-Since we know the photon is never in arm 2, surely no `smile' can ever be found there, and this detector should never click.
-Surprisingly however, the polarisation detector in arm 2 does click.
-As we will now show, \emph{there is angular momentum in arm 2}.
+Suppose instead of the measurements above, we place a polarization detector in the right arm.
+Since we know the photon is never in the right arm, surely no `grin' can ever be found there, and this detector should never click.
+Surprisingly however, the polarization detector in the right arm does click.
+We will discover that \emph{there is angular momentum in the right arm}.